bproctor/MMURTL/README.md

 For anyone interested, here is the full source code.

-The book is available for free in PDF format, along with the code and updates. http://www.ipdatacorp.com/mmurtl/
+The book is available for free in PDF format, along with the code and updates (all of which have been merged into this repo). http://www.ipdatacorp.com/mmurtl/